Yadav-Ishika/MTRS-Movie-Ticket-Reservation-System/README.md

 This program is currently compiling with zero error, so you are good to go with it, Thank You

 # Profile
-1. Name : Rayyan Ashraf
+1. Name : Ishika Yadav
 2. Designation :  Student of B-Tech Computer Science Engineering (1st Year)